Our 2018 staff members :

 ‘What I love about teaching at BSPS is the students, staff, families and community spirit.
 Also, the bakery, fish and chip shop and the green grocer!
 When I’m not working, I enjoy playing footy for Healesville, sleeping, playing with my son Ollie, PS3, watching TV and movies.
 I also like a bit of art & drawing when I get the chance.
 I love cars, especially those manufactured in Japan.‘

-Marcia Williams (Visual Arts) loves ‘being part of a community of beautiful, precious children and wonderfully caring parents’ at BSPS.
+Marcia Williams (Studio Arts) loves ‘being part of a community of beautiful, precious children and wonderfully caring parents’ at BSPS.
 ‘My colleagues, the staff of, BSPS are caring, compassionate professionals and friends.’

 ‘In fulfilling my role, I feel strongly about every child’s value.
 I am so proud of my students when they take responsibility and do their personal best.’